 If you are reading this it indicates that life feels difficult for you at the moment and you are considering seeking help.
 It may be that you are worried for someone close to you and you are looking on their behalf.
 As a humanistic counsellor I can help to explore with you what is happening, and sometimes why, and encourage and support you in dealing with the issues that are distressing you.
 It takes courage and determination to take that first step into therapy.
 It is entirely natural to feel apprehensive when you begin and I hope I am able to reassure you, answer any questions you may have about counselling and take you forward on your journey to positive change.

-I offer a reduced fee of £20.00 for an introductory session to give you the opportunity to meet with me and discover for yourself the potential benefits to be gained.
-I do understand that it can also be out of reach financially for some people and I would urge you to discuss this with me.
-I am sometimes able to offer reduced fees where possible.
+I offer a reduced fee of £25.00 for an introductory session to give you the opportunity to meet with me and decide if I am the right therapist for you.
+I also have limited spaces for people on low incomes so please ask about this.
 You are under no obligation whatsoever - taking up counselling is entirely your own decision as is the time you devote to it.
 The initial meeting is so helpful in deciding what it is you need and whether you are ready to commence.
 I am also able to direct you to other services in the Ashford and Canterbury area if there is a need for a different model of counselling.

 For some people a short series of counselling sessions will help whereas others may feel they need longer term therapy.
 I do believe however that it is crucial in establishing an effective working relationship to be prepared to commit to attending on a weekly basis for the first 4 - 6 weeks.
 I work on an open-ended basis or for an agreed time period.
 I am happy to see anyone from age 16 years.
-Unfortunately I do not work with younger children.
+Unfortunately I do not work with children below this age.

 It can sometimes take many years before a person recognises the need to deal with long standing issues, or that they feel able and ready to.
 If you are feeling fragile, often sad or worrying about an uncertain future humanistic counselling can empower you to re-focus and bring perspective to your life.